 Squirrel monkeys weigh 32.6 ounces (925 grams) on average.
 They have small and slender bodies about 12.5 inches (31.75 cm) long, and tails that add an extra 16 inches (40 cm).
-They can live up 15 years in the wild.
+They can live up to 15 years in the wild.

-The squirrel monkey’s pelage is primarily gray in color.
+The squirrel monkey’s pelage or coat is primarily gray in color.
 However, the fur on their legs is bright yellow.
 Yellow fur also mixes with the gray fur on their torso and the top of their head.
 Their pointed ears are wreathed with white fur and white fur encircles their dark eyes.

 Squirrel monkeys are not outrightly sexually dimorphic.
 Males do sport larger upper canines than females, however.